 Ankle injuries and complicated ankle injuries

-Ian Cardle outlines the importance of the structures and functions of the ankle, damage that can occur through the common ankle injury, and details the importance of proper diagnostic techniques, the proper use of initial treatments and how functional rehabilitation increases ankle mobility
+Ian Cardle outlines the importance of the structures and functions of the ankle, the damage that can occur through the common ankle injury, and details the importance of proper diagnostic techniques, the appropriate use of initial treatments and how functional rehabilitation increases ankle mobility.

-The Ankle joint is made up of 4 bones (tibia, fibula, talus, and Calcaneus) and ligament structures (anterior Talofibular ligament, posterior Talofibular ligament and the Calcaneofibular ligament) that support the ankle stability.
+The Ankle joint is made up of 4 bones (tibia, fibula, talus, and Calcaneus) and ligament structures (anterior Talofibular ligament, posterior Talofibular ligament and the Calcaneofibular ligament) that support ankle stability.

 The importance of proper assessment and diagnosis

 Initial treatment for the above symptoms should be:

-Progressive treatment and therapy can then be properly managed when the initial settling time of the injury has been completed.
-This treatment and therapy should include: range of motion (ROM) exercises, strength progression exercises, functional rehabilitation and hydrotherapy
+Advanced treatment and therapy can then be managed appropriately when the initial settling time of the injury has been completed.
+This treatment should include range of motion (ROM) exercises, strength progression exercises, functional rehabilitation and hydrotherapy.

 Range of motion (ROM) exercises